pmonnahan/admixMap/README.md

       missingness: '0.2' # missingness threshold
       maf: '0.01' # Minor allele frequency threshold
       pc_num: '4' # Number of PCs to use in GWAS
-      cores: '24' # Number of cores to use in GWAS.
-24 is recommended
+      cores: '4' # Number of cores to use in GWAS.
       sig_threshold: '0.000005' # pvalue threshold for annotating SNPs
       other_predictors: 'sex' # Covariates to be used in GWAS.
       blink_dir: "/usr/local/bin/BLINK" # Do not change

-For the 'other_predictors' entry, the 'sex' info is taken from the .fam file specified in the 'query' entry of the config file.
+For the 'other_predictors' entry, the 'sex' info is taken from the .fam file that is associated with the 'query' entry of the config file.
 Additional covariates can be listed here, but they must be provided in a separate file whose path is provided at the following entry.

     covariate_file: 'none'

  This file should be tab-delimited file with a header line specifying names of covariates (excluding sex) that are listed in the 'covars' entry.
 First column MUST be labeled with 'taxa' and should contain sample IDs EXACTLY as they are specified in input plink files.
 Note that this feature has not been tested.

+ NOTE: while increasing the number of cores (via the `cores` entry) may speed up computation, doing so WITHOUT requesting additional memory (in the cluster.yaml file) may result in stalled jobs.
+In GENESIS, computation is parallelized by chromosome.
+Tests with a dataset containing several thousands of individuals found that GENESIS stalls with 12 cores and 150Gb of memory.

 ### Admixture Mapping
 For the admixture mapping, this pipeline takes, as input, the output of the [RFMix](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3738819/) ancestry inference program.
 The model used for admixture mapping is taken from [Grinde et al 2019](https://www.cell.com/ajhg/pdfExtended/S0002-9297(19)30008-4).
 In short, for every genomic window a general linear model (generalized, in the case of case/control phenotypes) is fit with the local ancestry state as the predictor variable with global ancestry (or admixture proportions) as a covariate.
 For every ancestry of interest, a separate model is fit for each ancestry listed in the config.yml file at 'ancestry_predictors'.
 Note that the acronyms used here must exactly match those specified in the RFMix output.